If you've ever felt the frustration of managing multiple online accounts, whether…

 Step #9: Conduct a Free Demo Magento to Shopify Migration

 If you’re on the fast-moving lane, the beauty of Cart2Cart’s free demo migration is an optional step.
-You can opt to bypass it by hitting the “Skip” checkbox to leap straight into full movement.
+You can opt to bypass it by hitting the “Skip” checkbox to leap straight into whole movement.

 Step #10: Carry out a Full Magento to Shopify Migration

-Review all your Magento to Shopify migration options one more time.
+Review all your Magento to Shopify migration options once more.

 With Cart2Cart, you get billed for entities imported as well as the extra options you’ve opted for to personalize the migration process.

-Magento to Shopify: Final Word
+Final Word

-Whereas Cart2Cart has a broader base as Magento to Shopify importer, still, you’ll have to audit your resultant Shopify store after the data migration process.
+Whereas Cart2Cart has a broader base as a Magento to Shopify importer, still, you’ll have to audit your resultant Shopify store after the data migration process.

 Therefore, take the time to review the backend and frontend layouts in-depth.
 Evaluate how the entities alongside their variables have mapped onto your target Shopify site.